Mu-DS/practical_training/check_list_before_sharing.md

     - [ ] Hierarchy?

 * [ ] Do ALL public functions have docstrings?

+    - [ ] Does it include the inputs and their format?
+    - [ ] Does it include the ouputs and their format?
+    - [ ] Does it include the exceptions that it throws?

 * [ ] Remember that function that took you ages to write?
 Read the code: if you can immediately understand it you are good - otherwise, rewrite it to be more explicit.
 * [ ] Does ANY functions have >2 bracket-pairs of any kind?
 Split it into more lines.
 * [ ] Have ALL your abbreviations been defined in the same file?